grimme-lab/xtb_docs/source/xcontrol.rst

 .. code:: text

-  $cma
   $wall
      potential=logfermi
      sphere: auto, all
   $end

-You can be more precise on the radius by giving the value in bohr instead of ``auto``.
-I personally recommend to use the logfermi potential, since it is best suited for confinements, but yet not the default.
+You can be more precise on the radius by giving the value in Bohr instead of ``auto``.
+The automatically determined radius is based on the largest distance in the structure plus some offset.

-.. note:: When using a confining potential for confining you should make
-          sure the origin is close to the center of geometry or center of mass of the molecule,
-          since all confining potentials are centered at the origin (0,0,0), which is rather a limitation of the current input than the underlying implementation.
+The logfermi potential is best suited for confinements, but not yet the default potential.

+When using this input with the caffeine molecule the automatically determined radius is about 5.6 Å, which should be large enough to contain a molecule of its size.
+At first it might be surprising to find that the confining energy is about 84 kcal/mol, but there is a subtile problem we did not account for in the first place: the aufpunkt of the spherical logfermi-potential is set at the origin (0,0,0) and the center of mass of the caffeine molecule is about 4.4 Å away from it, so our molecule is half stuck into the wall we just created.

-          To avoid problems with misplaced confining potentials the ``$cma`` logical instruction should be included to shift the molecule back to the center of mass and align it to its principal axes of inertia.
+To cope with this we should shift the caffeine molecule back to the center of mass, this can be done by adding the ``$cma`` instruction to the input file, which will shifts the coordinates with the center of mass and aligns the molecule to its principal axes of inertia.

 **Example for using wall potentials:**

 .. code:: bash